massivedisaster/kickoff/README.md

 About
 -----
-With this tool you just have to create a configuration file like the one below, build the jar and run it.
+With this tool you just have to create a project configuration file like the one below and run it.
 It will create a new android project based on configurations.

 Configuration